nickwynja/deploysecondcrack/README.markdown

 **Note:** `deploysecondcrack` is tightly configured for CentOS 6.0.
 This is intended for easy deployment by users not familiar with environment configuration and system administration.
 This isn't guaranteed to work at all but is most likely to work with  CentOS 6.0 Rackspace instances.

-**If you're new to this:** I'll be writing a post at [nickwynja.com/deploysecondcrack](http://nickwynja.com/deploysecondcrack) that will go into more detail about how you can get your hands on a server instance and control it with SSH and Vim.
+**If you're new to this:** Read my post at [nickwynja.com/deploysecondcrack](http://nickwynja.com/deploysecondcrack) that goes into more detail about how you can get Second Crack up and running.

 ### 1. Create 'blog' user account